bradbell/xrst/sphinx/test_out/spell_example.rst

 so we have included it in the special words for this section.

 .. meta::
-   :keywords: spelling, file
+   :keywords: spelling

-.. index:: spelling, file
+.. index:: spelling

 .. _spell_example@spelling_file: